BlockDevsUnited/l-earn/lessons/English/Lesson3: Devcash Bounty Platform.md

 Follow the steps here to become a DevCash Bounty Hunter: https://xdai.devcash.dev/bountyplatform/bounty/75

 ### Verify your payment
 Once your submission has been approved, make sure you got paid properly.
-Check blockscout to see if the payment was sent to your address.
+Check Blockscout to see if the payment was sent to your address.

-### Continue Hunting Bounties
+### Continue Hunting Bounties!

 More bounties are available.
 We will also be posting bounties to help build the Learn and Earn program!